chocolatey/choco/CONTRIBUTING.md

   * [Sign the Contributor License Agreement](https://www.clahub.com/agreements/chocolatey/choco).
   * You must do this for each Chocolatey project that requires it.
   * If you are curious why we would require a CLA, we agree with Julien Ponge - take a look at his [post](https://julien.ponge.org/blog/in-defense-of-contributor-license-agreements/).
+ * You agree to follow the [etiquette regarding communication](https://github.com/chocolatey/choco#etiquette-regarding-communication).

+### Definition of Trivial Contributions

+It's hard to define what is a trivial contribution.
+Sometimes even a 1 character change can be considered significant.
+Unfortunately because it can be subjective, the decision on what is trivial comes from the committers of the project and not from folks contributing to the project.
+It is generally safe to assume that you may be subject to signing the [CLA](https://www.clahub.com/agreements/chocolatey/choco) and be prepared to do so.
+Ask in advance if you are not sure and for reasons are not able to sign the [CLA](https://www.clahub.com/agreements/chocolatey/choco).

+What is generally considered trivial:

+* Fixing a typo
+* Documentation changes
+* Fixes to non-production code - like fixing something small in the build code.

+What is generally not considered trivial:

+ * Changes to any code that would be delivered as part of the final product.
+This includes any scripts that are delivered, such as PowerShell scripts.
+Yes, even 1 character changes could be considered non-trivial.

 ## Contributing Process